DikaMikaelMichio/Pepper-Carrot/README.md

 :)

 # INFO
-Need support, developer, patron or donation to keep up If any interested or get in touch contact me via Gmail
+Need support, developer, patron or donation to keep up, If any interested or get in touch contact me via Gmail.
+Thank You!